gnosisguild/zodiac/docs/tutorial-modifier-roles/add-role.md

 ![Roles App - Add a Member modal](/img/tutorial/roles_06.png)

-Members are accounts that that the role is assigned to.
+Members are accounts that the role is assigned to.
 Once an account is assigned the role, it can call the targets on behalf of the avatar by passing transactions to the avatar for execution (via the Roles Modifier).

 ## Targets